-Let’s use an example for how you could encourage the use of a particular grammar point by playing the game.
+Let’s use an example for how you could encourage the use of a particular grammar point.
 For the first round, the aim for the students is to create a sentence using progressive verb tenses.

 If the student responds using the correct form, then they can receive an additional 2-points.
 For example, if they replied, “I was thinking about what to eat,” then would be rewarded the bonus points.
 You could give them just one point if they make an error to encourage accuracy.